Deepseed06/hng_stage1_fun-fact_api/README.md

     - 400 Bad Request: invalid request

 Making the Query
-To make a query, simply append the num parameter to the URL.
+To make a query, simply append the number parameter to the URL.
 For example:

 - To get the mathematical properties of the number 371, make a GET request to: https://hngstage1fun-fact-api.vercel.app/api/classify-number?number=371